hpe-dev-incubator/hpe-dev-portal/content/blog/example-of-mapreduce-with-ezmeral-data-fabric-mapr-database-binary-table.md

 So I ended up installing VMWare on my Windows PC, creating a CentOS8 VM, and ran the HPE Ezmeral Data Fabric Development Environment setup script in the VM.
 This approach proved feasible.
 Also, you can always choose the version of the development environment you want to deploy.
 You just need to change the tag of the Docker image.

-After running the setup script, you'll have a HPE Ezmeral Data Fabric cluster up and running.
+After running the setup script, you'll have an HPE Ezmeral Data Fabric cluster up and running.
 But in order to run a MapReduce application, you need to install the YARN framework first.
 Starting from release of HPE Ezmeral Data Fabric 6.2.0, the YARN framework decoupled from the core platform and exists as an ecosystem component as part of HPE Ezmeral Ecosystem Packs.
-So if you are running a Development Environment newer than 6.2.0 (including 6.2.0), you need to complete the following steps: [Installing Hadoop and YARN](https://docs.datafabric.hpe.com/70/AdvancedInstallation/InstallingHadoop.html).
+So if you are running a Development Environment newer than 6.2.0 (including 6.2.0), you need to complete the steps found in [Installing Hadoop and YARN](https://docs.datafabric.hpe.com/70/AdvancedInstallation/InstallingHadoop.html).

-## MapReduce on HPE Ezmeral Data Fabric database binary table
+## Using MapReduce on an HPE Ezmeral Data Fabric database binary table

 HPE Ezmeral Data Fabric database binary table is equivalent to the HPE Ezmeral Data Fabric version of Apache HBase, but its technical implementation is different from HBase.
 This is, of course, because the bottom layer of HPE Ezmeral Data Fabric database is the HPE Ezmeral Data Fabric File Store.
 For users, there is almost no difference between using HPE Ezmeral Data Fabric database binary table and using HBase.